FHIR CI-Build

 Implementers should be aware of the following issues when using these extensions:

-• Implementations should always use the correct element for data when one exists.
-The version differences and maps (and their equivalent for other versions) can help
+• Implementations SHALL always use the equivalent element for data when one exists.
+Cross-version extensions can be used for elements that don't exist, elements with types that do not exist, or elements whose maximum cardinality has changed from 1 to *.
+The version differences and maps (and their equivalent for other versions) can help determine when cross-version extensions are appropriate

 • There is no way to represent the few special elements that have the type "Resource" in extensions, so these are not defined (e.g. Bundle.entry.resource, DomainResource.contained, etc.)